 Choosing a plastic skateboard

-“Penny” literally means “little”, it is a smaller version of a longboard (cruiser shape) with a plastic board (also wooden) and a kicktail, metal trucks (underframe), and with big, silent rubber wheels like on a longboard.
-Penny skateboard is popular because of its size, transferability and speed on the city terrain.
-Plastic penny skateboard is a stylish fashion accessory, rediscovered hit from the 70s.
+It is a smaller version of a longboard (cruiser shape) with a plastic board (also wooden) and a kicktail, metal trucks (underframe), and with big, silent rubber wheels like on a longboard.
+Plastic skateboard is popular because of its size, transferability and speed on the city terrain.
+Plastic skateboard is a stylish fashion accessory, rediscovered hit from the 70s.

 Plastic skateboards are very similar in dimensions, differences are mostly in colour designs, wheels, brands and price.
 We can say – higher the price, better the quality of the material, workmanship, above-standard graphic design (print, chrom), LED lights on the board or wheels.

 Are plastic skateboards suitable for beginners?

-There are no penny boards designed especially for beginners.
-Generally speaking, the longer is the deck, the more stable the ride is and therefore is more suitable for beginners.
+There are no plastic skateboards designed especially for beginners.
+Generally speaking, the longer the deck is, the more stable the ride is and therefore is more suitable for beginners.

 Rider’s weight and turns